Round Dollar Self Reported Market Capitalization Achieves $1.93 Billion (RD)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Round Dollar launched on July 19th, 2021.
+Round Dollar was first traded on July 19th, 2021.
 Round Dollar’s total supply is 15,994 tokens.
-Round Dollar’s official website is onecash.asia.
 Round Dollar’s official Twitter account is @onecashwallet and its Facebook page is accessible here.
+The official website for Round Dollar is onecash.asia.

-It is usually not currently possible to buy alternative cryptocurrencies such as Round Dollar directly using U.S. dollars.
-Investors seeking to trade Round Dollar should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Round Dollar using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Round Dollar directly using US dollars.
+Investors seeking to acquire Round Dollar should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Round Dollar using one of the aforementioned exchanges.

 Receive News & Updates for Round Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Round Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.